OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.5/office.context.mailbox.md

 The `getCallbackTokenAsync` method makes an asynchronous call to get an opaque token from the Exchange Server that hosts the user's mailbox.
 The lifetime of the callback token is 5 minutes.

+> [!NOTE]
-> **Note:** It is recommended that add-ins use the REST APIs instead of Exchange Web Services whenever possible.
+> It is recommended that add-ins use the REST APIs instead of Exchange Web Services whenever possible.

 **REST Tokens**